-Too many channel sales managers rely on phone and email to maintain communications.
+Too many sales managers working with channel partners rely on phone and email to maintain communications.
 While no one wants yet another Zoom meeting on their calendar, you can still book a 30-min session once a month to share meaningful content, best practices, and any new tools that would help your channel partner seller.
-I’ve seen some channel account managers even schedule a comedy hour or improv just to lighten up their partners’ day with fun and humor.
+I’ve seen some account managers even schedule a comedy hour or improv just to lighten up their channel partners’ day with fun and humor.

 Mentor and educate

 Most reps have neither time nor patience to sit in vendors’ product and sales training sessions.
 But if you have expertise that the channel rep values, make it your job to pass that along.
 Bring them up to speed on your domain knowledge or specific product in a manner that is best suited to your channel partner’s sales rep’s learning style.
 For example, if they learn by seeing and doing, book a customer appointment and show them how to pitch by doing it yourself.
 If they learn by reading, send them short articles on very specific topics—customer case study, selling “hooks,” value propositions, competitive news, and industry trends, etc.